UoMResearchIT/r-tidyverse-digital-humanities/_episodes/02-project-intro.md

 > 1. Click the "File" menu button, then "New Project".
 > 2. Click "New Directory".
 > 3. Click "Empty Project".
 > 4. Type in the name of the directory to store your project, e.g. "my_project".
+You should avoid using spaces and "."s in the project name.
+> 5. If you are using a teaching cluster machine, choose "Browse" and select `C:\work`.
-> 5. Click the "Create Project" button.
+> 6. Click the "Create Project" button.
+{: .challenge}

+> ## Project locations
+>
+> We suggest you save your project in `c:\work` in case network access to the `P:` drive is lost during the course.
+You should copy your project folder to the `P:` drive at the end of the day.
+>
 {: .challenge}

 Now when we start R in this project directory, or open this project with RStudio,